 - Owner + Broker = Evaluation: Both of them are good in evaluating.
 The broker knows how to evaluate the acquired knowledge.
 In turn the Owner also needs to evaluate if the technology and his knowledge can solve the problem of the broker.
 Evaluation is what the limbic system of our brain does all the time.

-- Broker + Creator = Stimulation: Broker and Creators have disturbing characteristics that will lead to stimulation and excitement in the team.
+- Broker + Creator = Stimulation: Broker and Creators have disruptive characteristics that will lead to stimulation and excitement in the team.

 - Creator + Owner = Ideas: If you connect these characters you combine knowledge and instability.
-This will create a huge pool of excellent and crazy ideas.
+This will create a huge pool of excellent, crazy and innovative ideas.

 When you’re able to connect Evaluation + Stimulation + Ideas then you are simulating a brain.
 That’s what you need when you’re seeking for Creativity and Innovation: